bjonnh/dinoctopus/web/content/_index.md

 ### Hardware

-The hardware is not really up to date, I'll be fixing that.
+The hardware is not really up to date, I'll be fixing that next.

+What I recommend for now is to build the TX and RX boards and connect them to a RP2040 board (like the Raspberry Pi Pico).

+I made two boards so they can be stacked to make the device smaller.
+There is really nothing special about them, they are just pulled up TXs and the RXs with their optocouplers.

 Schematics and PCBs are available at: [https://www.github.com/bjonnh/dinoctopus/tree/main/hardware/electronics](https://www.github.com/bjonnh/dinoctopustree/main/hardware/electronics)